 |Hashing algorithm||RPCA or Ripple Protocol Consensus Algorithm.||Proof-of-work or SHA – 256.|

 |Energy cost per transaction||Bare minimum.||Approximately 250 kilowatts per hour.|

 |Primary focus||The primary focus of Ripple is on payments in any form of currency.||The primary focus of Bitcoin is on new currencies.|

 |Transactions made through||Currency issued by Ripple Labs (XRP).||Blockchain or mining (BTC).|

-Ripple can be defined as a mechanism that serves various functions such as the settlement of payments, currency exchange, and remittance too for not just banking companies but payment networks too.
-In other words, Ripple is a real-time payment settlement, remittance network and currency exchange system by Ripple.
+Ripple can be defined as a mechanism that serves various functions, such as the settlement of payments, currency exchange, and remittance, not just for banking companies but also for payment networks.
+In other words, Ripple is a real-time payment settlement, remittance network, and currency exchange system Ripple.
 On the other hand, Bitcoin can be defined as a crypto-currency used for payments with respect to goods or services.
-In other words, Bitcoin is a decentralized crypto-currency used for peer to peer networking.
+In other words, Bitcoin is a decentralized crypto-currency used for peer-to-peer networking.

 This is a guide to Ripple vs Bitcoin.
 Here we discuss the difference between Ripple vs Bitcoin, key differences, infographics, & comparison table.
 You can also go through our other related articles to learn more–